-Students who apply to be readmitted after academic exclusion must submit an application to be readmitted, as well as a letter of motivation, in order to be considered for readmission.
+Students who apply to be readmitted after academic exclusion must submit an application online, as well as a letter of motivation and other supporting documents, in order to be considered for readmission.

-- The Committee will consider the application based on overall academic performance and the student's letter of motivation. - Should the application to be readmitted be declined by the Committee, the student may appeal the decision with the Central Appeals Committee (Academic Administration). - In the case of a selection programme, the relevant department makes a recommendation to the Admissions Committee regarding the readmission of the student.
+- The Faculty Appeals Committee will consider the application based on overall academic performance, the student's letter of motivation and other supporting documents. - Should the application to be readmitted be declined by the Committee, the student may request a review of the Faculty's decision by the Senate Review Committee.